smart-edge-open/specs/openness_epc.md

 ### UE to Application to Internet
 Figure 11 depicts this test.
 An example of this flow is a media stream from a web camera to a computer vision application on an edge node, which computes metadata from the media stream and forwards the metadata to the cloud.

-- The UE indicates it's desired APN which reflects in the right PGW-U being selected; based on current TAC the network assigns the correct SGW-U".
+- The UE indicates its desired APN which reflects in the right PGW-U being selected; based on current TAC the network assigns the correct SGW-U.
-- Subscriber’s application data is processed at Edge application launched at OpenNESS Edge compute node.
+- The Subscriber’s application data is processed at edge application launched at OpenNESS Edge compute node.
-- Output from application is sent back to PDN/internet for further processing.
+- The application output is sent back to PDN/internet for further processing.

 ![LTE CUPS Configuration test flow 2](epc-images/openness_epctest2.png)